-- A GPA of 3.0, with no grade lower than a "C" in: - BIOL 141 Foundations of Biology I, BIOL 302\ Molecular and General Genetics, CHEM 101 Principles of Chemistry I, CHEM 102 Principles of Chemistry II, MATH 151 Calculus and Analytic Geometry I, CMSC 201 Computer Science I for Majors
+• A gateway GPA of 3.0, with no grade lower than a "C" in:

+- BIOL 141 Foundations of Biology I; BIOL 302 Molecular and General Genetics; CHEM 101 Principles of Chemistry I; CHEM 102 Principles of Chemistry II; MATH 151 Calculus and Analytic Geometry I; CMSC 201 Computer Science I for Majors - At least three of the above courses must be completed at UMBC.

-The gateway courses may be repeated once in order to meet gateway requirements.
-However, the grades from both attempts will be used in calculating the gateway GPA.
+• A course may be repeated once to meet gateway requirements and both grades will be used to compute the gateway GPA.